With the popularity of flexible spending accounts on the rise, participants want to know, “What’s the right amount to

 How do FSA Accounts Work?

 Each year, employees working for companies that offer an FSA must elect to participate and choose how much to contribute.
-In 2022, the limit went up to $2,850.
+In 2023, the limit goes up to $3,050.

 The total annual election amount is available to the FSA participant on the first day of the plan year.
 Over the course of the year, the participant’s pre-tax deductions are spread out equally and set aside each pay period.
 When participants incur an eligible expense, they submit a claim and get reimbursed by their company’s benefits administrator.